Low-rank extended Kalman filtering for online learning of neural networks from streaming data: Additional experimental results

 \subsection{Stationary image regression}

-In \cref{fig:rotated-mnist-iid-nll} we show the NLL (per example) for the static MNIST regression problem.
+In \cref{fig:rotated-mnist-iid-nll} we show the NLL (per example) for the static fashion-MNIST regression problem.
 This has the same shape as the RMSE results in \cref{fig:rotated-mnist-iid-rmse}, since NLL = RMSE + constant, since we assume the observation noise is fixed.

-In \cref{fig:rotated-mnist-iid-nlpd} we show the NLPD for the same problem, which is approximated using 10 MC samples.
-We see that the results are basically the same as the NLL plugin case.
-We believe that this is because the posterior uncertainty in this problem is very low, due to the low observation noise (fixed by hand); consequently the posterior concentrates on the mode.
+In \cref{fig:rotated-mnist-iid-nlpd} we show the NLPD for the same problem, which is approximated using the posterior predictive distribution under the linearized observation model (see \cref{appx:predict-obs}).
+We see that the NLPD metric of each method outperforms its respective NLL metric, and the variance is much lower.
+We also see that the posterior from LOFI outperforms the posterior from (diagonal) Laplace.